echo2echo/Perl-Web-Images/README.md

 [Try here for a demo gallery](https://joelrader.net/cgi-bin/backgrounds/)

-This script requires a web server with a cgi-bin that runs perl.
+This script requires a web server with a cgi-bin that runs Perl.
 Your server may require installing the Perl modules CGI and POSIX
 There are several methods to install these modules.